Why Vietnam Package Tour Options and Shopping Exist — Understanding the Structure Makes Choosing Easier

 Consumers have also chosen this structure.

+What is interesting is that this structure is not a problem unique to travel agencies.
 Consumers compare prices.
 Given the same itinerary, they choose the cheaper option.
-While some may question, “Why is this so cheap?”, most simply press the booking button.
+While some may question, “Why is this so cheap?”, most simply click the booking button.
 As a result, the market moves toward low-price competition, and travel agencies make up for the lost revenue elsewhere.

 In a sense, consumers are co-designers of this structure.
 The implicit agreement, "I'll go low, but I'll spend some locally," has evolved over time into an industrial structure.